Eicon: Diva Server

 Diva Server is a range of telecoms products for voice, speech, conferencing and fax.
 It supports T1/E1; SS7; ISDN and conventional phone line (PSTN).
 As of 2008 Eicon Host Media Processing products, "software adapters" that provide VoIP capability for applications, are available.

 Diva Server is used in VoiceXML speech servers; SMS gateways; fax and unified messaging and call recording and monitoring.

 Diva Client

 Diva products are connectivity products for remote access for the home and for remote and mobile workers.
 They are mostly ISDN or combined ISDN and dialup modems.
 In the past Eicon produced ADSL and Wi-Fi equipment, but these areas have become dominated by far-eastern manufacturers.

 Eiconcard

 The Eiconcard connects legacy X.25 systems for tasks such as credit card authorization, SMS, and satellite communications.
 The Eiconcard has been produced since the company was founded in 1984, and continues to be available.

 Eicon cards with their flexible protocol stacks were also used as a flexible communications gateway to IBM's midrange and mainframe computers and for a time occupied a niche market allowing Ethernet based PC networks to utilise IBM's LU6.2 (intelligent) communications router without having to use Token Ring.

 Graphics Products

-Eicon has also produced graphics products alongside their core communications business.
+Eicon has also produced graphics products alongside its core communications business.